5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 ## Changelog

 *At every update you can just re-download the repository and replace it with the current files (make sure you replace and not delete all the files).*
 ---
+**Update 1.4.1** : Multiple groups for one contact and play sounds in timeline if desired.

+:horse: **Warning:** This update contains a database upgrade.
+This update will happen automatically.
+If WhatsSpy Public does not work anymore, this is probably a database issue.
+Check [troubleshooting](troubleshooting).

+---
 **Update 1.4.0** : Added groups, better notification handling, performance improvements and somewhat better responsive design.